Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-homepage.md

 To find a gene from a Species homepage select 'Find a gene' or the magnifying glass icon in the Action bar and search for your gene of interest.

-Select the gene of interest and you will be given the option to view the gene in the Genome browser or Entity viewer app.
+Select the gene of interest and you will be given the option to view the gene in the Genome browser or Feature explorer app.

 ## Statistics table